-Carbonation occurs when carbon dioxide penetrates the surface through pores and microcracks, and reacts with moisture and calcium hydroxide in the cement, forming calcium carbonate.
-This initially hardens the concrete, but it also reduces pH from 13 to 8.
-This reduction in alkalinity leaves embedded steel rebar vulnerable to corrosion.
+Carbonation develops when carbon dioxide penetrates the surface through pores and microcracks, and reacts with moisture and calcium hydroxide in the cement, forming calcium carbonate.
+This starts by hardening the concrete, but it also reduces the pH level from 13 to 8.
+This reduction in alkalinity leaves embedded steel rebar susceptible to corrosion.

 Rust is a hydrated iron, and is more massive than the steel it replaces.
 The increasing rust mass creates tensile stress, causing concrete to crack and spall.

-Sulphates leach into concrete through the groundwater, react with hydrated compounds and expand, causing mechanical failure.
+Sulphates seep into concrete through the groundwater, react with hydrated compounds and expand, causing mechanical failure.
 Chemicals can also soften, erode and dissolve cement paste.

-Concrete won’t burn, but high heat causes the concrete to lose the majority of its compressive strength, flexural strength, and elasticity.
-Expanding water vapor trying to escape can cause spalling.
+Concrete won’t burn; however, high heat causes the concrete to lose the majority of its compressive strength, flexural strength, and elasticity.
+Expanding water vapour trying to escape can cause spalling.